atincuzun/nn-dataset/README.md

 ```
 `train.sh` internally calls `ab.nn.train`, offering a shorter way to run the program.
 Both scripts accept the same input flags and can be used interchangeably.

-To reproduce the previous result, set the minimum and maximum to the same desired values:
+To reproduce a previously obtained result, set both the minimum and maximum values of the training parameters to the desired value:
 ```bash
 . train.sh -c img-classification_cifar-10_acc_AlexNet --min_learning_rate 0.0061 -l 0.0061 --min_momentum 0.7549 -m 0.7549 --min_batch_binary_power 2 -b 2 -f norm_299
 ```